 Nevertheless, the way out of poverty is difficult.
 With approximately 165 million inhabitants, Bangladesh has one of the highest population densities in the world.
-Streets and houses are already overflowing in the capital city of Dhaka; the settlement stretches across huge areas with slums and suburbs.
+Streets and houses are already overflowing in the capital city of Dhaka; population settlement stretches across huge areas of slums and suburbs.
 Mountains of garbage are piling up outside the city center.
 Flooding is a routine occurrence.

 Also convinced of this is Fazlur Rahman, Chairman of City Group, the biggest Bühler customer in the country. ”Bangladesh is growing,” says Rahman. ”We want to help establish a sound basis for the country's economy.
 The government has set the goal of making Bangladesh a middle-income country by 2020.
 In order to achieve this, the private sector must invest in production – we need more rice, flour, and cooking oil.”

 Rahman's conglomerate is active in the domestic food industry.
-Having originally processed mustard seeds to make oil, Rahman developed the business over a period of 50 years to become a highly diversified company.
+Having originally processed mustard seeds to make oil, Rahman has expanded its business operations over the last 50 years to become a highly diversified company.
 In the food and feed sector, City Group now not only produces mustard, sunflower, and soybean oil, but also flour, lentils, and rice.
-The company's newly commissioned production plant on the bank of the Shitalakshya River, 30 kilometers outside Dhaka, was brought about together with Bühler.
+The company's newly-commissioned production plant on the bank of the Shitalakshya River, 30 kilometers outside Dhaka, was brought about together with Bühler.